ahmad88me/websocketpp/tutorials/utility_client/utility_client.md

 > ##### Terminology `connection_hdl`
 > Because of the limited thread safety of the `connection_ptr` the library also provides a more flexible connection identifier, the `connection_hdl`.
 The `connection_hdl` has type `websocketpp::connection_hdl` and it is defined in `<websocketpp/common/connection_hdl.hpp>`.
 Note that unlike `connection_ptr` this is not dependent on the type or config of the endpoint.
 Code that simply stores or transmits `connection_hdl` but does not use them can include only the header above and can treat its hdls like values.
 >
 > Connection handles are not used directly.
 They are used by endpoint methods to identify the target of the desired action.
-For example, the endpoint method that sends a new message will take as a parameter the hdl of the connection to send the message to.
+For example, the endpoint method that sends a new message will take as a parameter the hdl of the connection to send the message.
 >
 > **When is it safe to use `connection_hdl`?**
 > `connection_hdl`s may be used at any time from any thread.
 They may be copied and stored in containers.
 Deleting a hdl will not affect the connection in any way.
 Handles may be upgraded to a `connection_ptr` during a handler call by using `endpoint::get_con_from_hdl()`.
 The resulting `connection_ptr` is safe to use for the duration of that handler invocation.